Samarth18112003/mental-health-analyzer/README.md

-# Welcome to your Mental Health Healper
+# Welcome to your Mental Health Helper

 ## Project info